infi-nl/everybody-codes/README.md

 > Keep Talking and Everybody Codes

 "_What's that?_"
-Sorry, pun related to [a cool game](http://www.keeptalkinggame.com/).
+Sorry, it's a pun related to [a cool game](http://www.keeptalkinggame.com/).